The kuhli loach, sometimes called the coolie loach or leopard loach, is a peaceful, freshwater, bottom-dwelling fish.

 To learn more about the kuhli loach’s natural habitat, where to find it, and how to successfully keep this colorful fish, keep reading.

 |Minimum Tank Size:||20 gallons|

-The Kuhli Loach (Pangio kuhlii) belongs to the Cobitidae family.
-They are also known as the Coolie Loach, the Leopard Loach or the Cinnamon Loach.
+The kuhli loach (Pangio kuhlii) belongs to the Cobitidae family.
+It is also known as the Coolie Loach, the Leopard Loach, and the Cinnamon Loach.

 This Loach has an eel body shape and they are scavengers making them great aquarium cleaners.
 The advantage of this Loach over others is its size.
 It rarely grows over 3-5 inches in length, and they don’t create much waste.

 Despite their small size, they are better suited for experienced aquarists because they are prone to diseases.
 They have a head with no scales, and they are very sensitive to medications.
 Some experience in treating scale-less fish is advised if you want to keep these night owls.

 They are moderately priced at about $3.00 per fish.

 Watch out when you are buying them to always ask also for their scientific names, so you are sure you are buying the species that you want.
 They are often confused with Pangio cuneovirgata, Pangio myersi and Pangio semicincta.

 Check any potential fish carefully for signs of injury or disease before you buy a Kuhli Loach.
 They can be quite susceptible to disease, so you want to make sure that you are starting with healthy individuals.

 You do not want to introduce diseases to any fish that are already established in your aquarium either, though a quarantine tank can be used to prevent this.